Exmoor welcomes you all year

 Come in autumn

-The moor is a picture in early autumn when the heathers blooms purple and the gorse blooms bright yellow, all on a dark green backdrop – a real picture.
+The moors are a picture in early autumn when the heathers blooms purple and the gorse blooms bright yellow, all on a dark green backdrop – a real picture.
 Schools are back and the autumn colours come, although often not until the end of October and into November.
-The sea is now at its warmest and the area quietens down, perfect for a relaxing break.
+The sea is now at its warmest and the area quietens down, perfect for walking the Coleridge Way!

 Come in winter